chenlt326/chenlt326.github.io/_talks/Research.md

 </head>
 <body>
     <h2>Experiment Study</h2>
-    <p>We have conducted a full-scale experiment to explore different rooftop mitigation strategies.</p>
+    <p>We have conducted a full-scale experiment to explore different rooftop mitigation strategies.
-    <p>Below is a video introducing the experiment we conducted at HKUST, exploring different rooftop mitigation strategies.</p>
+    Below is a video introducing the experiment we conducted at HKUST, exploring different rooftop mitigation strategies.</p>
     <video width="480" height="360" controls>
         <source src="http://chenlt326.github.io/files/Nov19_480p.mp4" type="video/mp4">
         Your browser does not support the video tag.